 Near the end of the “Women’s Ink: A Discussion by and about Women Tattooists” Lecture at the Natural History Museum of LA, Roxx shares this tid-bit of information with the audience.
-The answer comes in response to a question about what is off limits for two of the respective tattoo artists there: Roxx, a London-born, LA-based artist who creates geometric pieces that tell a story about the bodies they are contained by, and Kari Barba, a Long-Beach native who continues to create art in the colorful and quirky Pike tradition.
-For the past hour, the two distinct artists have been conversing with Margot Mifflin, a writer who has spent her academic career researching the history of tattoo art and its intersection with gender, and Cara Santa Maria, an ex-Huffington Post journalist and current host of the podcast Talk Nerdy, about the challenges women have faced breaking into a traditionally male profession.
+The answer comes in response to a question about what is off limits for two of the respective tattoo artists there: Roxx, a London-born and LA-based artist whose geometric pieces highlight the natural beauty human form, and Kari Barba, a Long-Beach native who continues to create art in the colorful and quirky Pike tradition.
+For the past hour the two distinct artists have been conversing with Margot Mifflin, a writer who has spent her academic career researching the history of tattoo art and its intersection with gender, and Cara Santa Maria, an ex-Huffington Post journalist and current host of the podcast Talk Nerdy, about the challenges women have faced breaking into a traditionally male profession.

-And of course, it’s not just women who face this prejudice.
+It’s not just women who face this prejudice.
 Since tattooing began as a form of folk art (in western culture), it has usually been perceived as a rather unsophisticated form of artistic expression.
-Factor in the fact that the two major styles of Western tattooing are associated with sailors, inmates, and bikers and you have a recipe for a strong (and misguided) stereotype of what it means to inhabit a body that is graced with tattoos.
+Factor in the fact that the two major styles of Western tattooing are associated with sailors, inmates and bikers and you have a recipe for a strong (and misguided) stereotype of what it means to inhabit a body that is graced with tattoos.
 You are looked at as an outcast and a deviant-someone unfit to function in mainstream society.

 Perhaps this is why women were drawn to tattoos in the first place.
 It seems natural that tattooing would serve as a form of both rebellion and self-realization for women who have historically been treated as second-class citizens.
 Tattoos are a way for a woman to reclaim her body as her own.
 This ownership can all too easily be forgotten amidst the excessive governing of the female body in DC.
 Washington tells women that how they choose to use, dress and sexually protect their body is a matter of policy, not personal preference.
 As Margot writes in the introduction to her book, Bodies of Subversion: A Secret History of Women and Tattoo, “Tattoos appeal to contemporary women both as emblems of empowerment in an era of feminist gains and as badges of self-determination at a time when controversies about abortion rights, date rape, and sexual harassment have made them think hard about who controls their bodies—and why.”

 Walking through the exhibit afterwards, it’s clear to see that women spanning the globe and the ages have used tattoos as a medium for empowerment and identification.
-Scattered throughout the displays are various women who have refused to confine themselves into a lifetime of conformity, and have instead colored their life with ink.
+Scattered throughout the displays are various women who have refused to conform, and have instead colored their life with ink.
 Take Whang-Od Oggay for example.
-Clocking in at almost one hundred years, the master has filled her body, and her clients’, with intricate hand-tapped designs in the Kalinga (Pilipino) tradition.
-There’s Janet “Rusty” Skuse, a woman, who spent twenty years in The Guinness Book of World Records for being “the most tattooed woman in England,” before she went on to learn and master the craft.
-There’s Jesse Knight, the first full-time, female tattoo artist in Britain, who is rumored to have tatted King Edward VII.
-There’s Janis Joplin, a woman who roared rock 'n' roll tunes, ruffled feathers, and put the idea of tattoo customization on the map for mainstream consumers.
+Clocking in at almost one hundred years, the master has filled her body, and her clients’ bodies, with intricate hand-tapped designs in the Kalinga (Pilipino) tradition.
+There’s also Janet “Rusty” Skuse, a woman who spent twenty years in The Guinness Book of World Records for being “the most tattooed woman in England,” before she went on to learn and master the craft.
+Displayed across from her is Jesse Knight, the first full-time, female tattoo artist in Britain, who is rumored to have tatted King Edward VII.
+Then there’s Janis Joplin, a woman who roared rock 'n' roll tunes, ruffled feathers, and put the idea of tattoo customization on the map for mainstream consumers.

 These women (and many others) paved the way for the two distinguished tattooists who sit before me.
-They definitely made their journey easier, but they did not make it easy-it is after all a male-dominated field within a male-dominated society.
+They definitely made their journey easier, but they did not make it easy-after all it is a male-dominated field within a male-dominated society.
 Roxx frustratingly divulges how hard it was to break into the industry initially: “There was just no way to get an apprenticeship as a woman in London in the 80s...it was a difficult road.”
-The so-called gods of the tattoo world would often take on other men for apprenticeships, leaving women to figure out how to break into the industry on their own.
+The so-called “gods” of the tattoo world would often take on other men for apprenticeships, leaving women to figure out how to break into the industry on their own.
 For example, the infamous tattooist Sailor Jerry, took on three male protégés during his lifetime-the most famous of them being Ed Hardy.
-Yet somehow these women managed to “make it”.
-They grabbed any opportunity that came their way and ran, nay sprinted, with it.
+Yet somehow these women managed to make it.
+They grabbed any opportunity that came their way and ran with it.

 Lisa Bracero, a Puerto Rican tattoo artist based in Hermosa, did just that.
-When you walk past the partiers doing rails on the rails of the Tower 12 Bar, and into Yer Cheat'n Heart, you’ll find Lisa in the back right corner hustling away.
+When you walk past the party animals doing rails on the rails of the Tower 12 Bar, and into Yer Cheat'n Heart, you’ll find Lisa in the back right corner hustling away.
 Hanging to her right, are sheets of translucent paper showcasing some of her finest work-mostly vibrant profiles of powerful women, both real and imaginary.
-It’s easy to look at her extensive body of work that spans over ten years and think it’s been a breeze getting here, but Lisa, like other female artists, had to work twice as hard to get to this point.
+It’s easy to look at her extensive body of work, which spans over ten years, and think it’s been a breeze getting here, but Lisa, like other female artists, had to work twice as hard to get to this point.

 Another huge problem she faces?
 Being undermined by her now-ex boyfriend’s presence in the world of tattoos.
-Even though she has more experience than him, when they started dating, people began associating her with his art.
+Even though she has more experience than him, when they started dating people began associating her with his art.
 At first it didn’t bother her too much since they often collaborated.
 Now that they’re broken up though, she finds it infuriating.
-“I’ll go somewhere and people will be like ‘oh is he coming too?’ and I’m like ‘no you asked me.’
-I’ve just been trying to get out of that and not be attached or stuck to him like ‘oh that’s Adam’s girl.’
-I don’t want that.”
+“I’ll go somewhere and people will be like ‘Oh is he coming too?’ and I’m like ‘No, you asked me.’”

 Now, a decade later, female artists are blowing up.
 Bracero and her female peers, such as Virginia Elwood, Mina Aoki, Imme Boehme, Marina Inoue and Valerie Vargas (whom she describes as some of the “raddest” females in the game today), have made the path for the next generation of woman tattooists just a bit smoother.
 “It’s not as hard right now because women are just dominating everything.”

-But if you are a female tattooee and not a tattooist, you are bound to still face prejudice.
+But despite the headway female tattoo artists have made in the industry, in society at large they still face prejudice-as do their female clients.
 “You’re judging me on the color of my skin literally.
 Whether it be brown or black or purple.”
-It can be easy to forget that tattoos are so stigmatized as they become normalized and trend on Tumblr.
-Although your followers may gasp with joy at the sight of your fresh ink, the reality is employers and most adults still find them grotesque.
-But as Lisa reminds me, you’re going to be “judged anyways” so you might as well take the risk.
-Bracero goes on to note that a lot of it has to do with the governing of the female body in society: “We’re judged every single day.
+It can be easy to forget that tattoos are so stigmatized as they become normalized and trend on Tumblr, but the reality is employers and most adults in society still find them grotesque.
+Bracero argues that a lot of it has to do with the governing of the female body in society: “We’re judged every single day.
 What we look like, what our hair looks like, what our makeup looks like, our teeth, our clothes.
 It’s everywhere.
 Putting on a tattoo isn't any different.”

 As I walk out of the shop, it dawns on me that all of my tattoos have been designed and embedded by women.
 Maybe it happened by chance, or maybe subconsciously I was looking for someone who understood the curvature of my body and the struggles my gender faces.
 While I won’t rule a male artist out, after hearing Roxx, Barba and Bracero talk about their struggles to be legitimized in the industry, I think it’s pretty safe to say that I will put my money where my long-winded feminist mouth is, and continue to seek out female artists.